 Very cinematic indeed, the kind that most old Hollywood would wear.
 Grace Kelly and Marilyn Monroe-alike, this is a creamy bright red that reminded me of OPI’s Chick Flick Cherry.
 Love it!

 Love.
 It.
 My most favorite so far, the perfect red to top all reds.
 Kinda dark blood-red, but not too bloody and not too dark.
 Very alluring and looks good on all skintone.
 Makes your hand very attractive and very glam.

 Between brown and red, but more on the red side.
 Can look bloody but can also look chocolatey.
-Very pretty, will look good specially when transitioning climates.
-There’s something simple yet elegant on this color.
+It’s very pretty and it will look good especially when transitioning climates.
+There’s something simple yet elegant about this color.